 The permittee is authorized to discharge from outfall(s) with serial number(s) as specified in the application for this permit.
-The final effluent limitations shall become effective on September 1, 2017 and remain in effect until expiration of the permit.
+The final effluent limitations shall become effective on October 1, 2018 and remain in effect until expiration of the permit.
 Such discharges shall be controlled, limited and monitored by the permittee as specified below:

-FINAL LIMITATIONS BENCH- MONITORING REQUIREMENTS EFFLUENT PARAMETERS Units DAILY MAXIMUM MONTHLY AVERAGE MARKS MEASUREMENT FREQUENCY Sample Type PHYSICAL Flow MGD - once/quarter ◊ 24 hr. estimate Precipitation (only Outfall #004) inches - once/quarter ◊ measured CONVENTIONAL Biochemical Oxygen Demand 5 mg/L 45 - once/quarter ◊ grab ∞ E. coli #/100mL - once/quarter ◊ grab ∞ Oil & Grease mg/L - once/quarter ◊ grab ∞ рΗ ф SU 6.5 to 9.0 - once/quarter ◊ grab ∞ Settleable Solids § mL/L/hr 1.5 once/quarter ◊ grab ∞ Total Suspended Solids mg/L - once/quarter ◊ grab ∞ NUTRIENTS Nitrogen, Total (TN) mg/L - once/quarter ◊ grab ∞ Phosphorus, Total (TP) mg/L - once/quarter ◊ grab ∞
+X I = == = FINAL LIMITATIONS BENCH- MONITORING REQUIREMENTS

+EFFLUENT PARAMETERS UNITS DAILY MAXIMUM Monthly Average MARKS Measurement Frequency Sample Type

+PHYSICAL

+Flow MGD - once/quarter ◊ 24 hr. estimate

+Precipitation inches - once/quarter ◊ measured

+CONVENTIONAL

+Chemical Oxygen Demand mg/L 90 once/quarter ◊ grab ∞

+Oil & Grease mg/L 10 once/quarter ◊ grab ∞

+pH ^Ω SU 6.5 to 9.0 - once/quarter ◊ grab ∞

+Total Suspended Solids mg/L 70 once/quarter ◊ grab ∞

+NUTRIENTS

+Ammonia as N mg/L - once/quarter ◊ grab ∞

+Nitrate plus Nitrite as Nitrogen mg/L - once/quarter ◊ grab ∞

+Other

+Ethylbenzene μg/L 320 once/quarter ◊ grab ∞

-MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE JANUARY 28, 2018.
+MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY ; THE FIRST REPORT IS DUE JANUARY 28, 2019 .
 THERE SHALL BE NO DISCHARGE OF FLOATING SOLIDS OR VISIBLE FOAM IN OTHER THAN TRACE AMOUNTS.

-- Monitoring requirement only. - Φ The facility will report the minimum and maximum values. pH is not to be averaged. - § Monitoring requirement with associated benchmark.
-See Special Conditions #9 through #12. - All samples shall be collected from a discharge resulting from a precipitation event greater than 0.1 inches in magnitude and that occurs at least 72 hours from the previously discharge.
+- Monitoring requirement only. - Ω The facility will report the minimum and maximum values. pH is not to be averaged. - Monitoring requirement with associated benchmark. - ∞ All samples shall be collected from a discharge resulting from a precipitation event greater than 0.1 inches in magnitude and that occurs at least 72 hours from the previously measurable precipitation event.
 If a discharge does not occur within the reporting period, report as no discharge.
-The total amount of precipitation should be noted from the event from which the samples were collected. - ♦ Quarterly sampling
+The total amount of precipitation should be noted from the event from which the samples were collected. - Quarterly sampling: Samples must be collected each quarter during the first runoff after deicing chemical is used.
+If no deicing chemicals are used, sample may be collected anytime during the quarter.
+An additional sample must be collected if deicing chemicals are used for the first time that quarter and a sample has already been analyzed.

-MINIMUM QUARTERLY SAMPLING REQUIREMENTS QUARTER MONTHS EFFLUENT PARAMETERS REPORT IS DUE First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+MINIMUM QUARTERLY SAMPLING REQUIREMENTS QUARTER MONTHS QUARTERLY EFFLUENT PARAMETERS R EPORT IS D UE First January, February, March Sample at least once during any month of the quarter April 28th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28 th Fourth October, November, December Sample at least once during any month of the quarter January 28th